Immigration Law Center, L.L.C.

 • Other documentation establishing that the marriage is bona fide and was not entered into in order to evade U.S. immigration laws

-Within 90 days before second year of the foreign spouse being granted conditional permanent resident (CPR) status, the parties must apply for removal of the condition, and may be scheduled for an interview at a CIS district office.
+Within 90 days before second year of the foreign spouse being granted conditional permanent resident (CPR) status, the parties must apply for removal of the condition with a USCIS Service Center, and may be scheduled for an interview at a USCIS district office.
 Depending upon the country of origin of the foreign spouse, this interview can be either easy or difficult.
-Examiners look for "marriage fraud" factors, particularly if the country of origin of the foreign spouse is what is deemed a "high fraud" country.
+USCIS examining officers look for "marriage fraud" factors, particularly if the country of origin of the foreign spouse is what is deemed a "high fraud" country or is considered a sponsor of terrorism.

 If the marriage ends within the two years, or the parties are separated, the foreign spouse can still file for removal of conditions, either jointly with the U.S. citizen spouse, or alone.

-If the CIS issues an order to show cause why the spouse should not be deported, the matter becomes more serious and should be examined by a qualified immigration lawyer.
+If USCIS issues an order to show cause why the spouse should not be deported, the matter becomes more serious and should be examined by a qualified immigration lawyer.

 WARNING: Family, friends, fellow workers, and acquaintances are good sources of bad advice about immigration law and application procedures.
 Your future in the United States is too important to trust to someone who may want to help you but really doesn't know how.
-Citizenship and Immigration Services considers these forms legal cases for adjudication under the federal Administrative Procedures Act.
+U.S. Citizenship and Immigration Services considers these forms legal cases for adjudication under the federal Administrative Procedures Act.
 You may need the help of a qualified immigration lawyer.
-If you do not know one, please call the American Immigration Lawyers Association in Washington, D.C., toll-free, 1-800-954-0254.
+If you do not know one, go to www.ailalawyers.com or send your email message to CLICK HERE .

-Boyd F. Campbell is a member of the American Bar Association (ABA) and the American Immigration Lawyers Association (AILA).
-He served as Chair of the Immigration Law Committee of the ABA's General Practice / Solo and Small Firm Lawyers Section and was a member of the ABA's Coordinating Committee on Immigration Law from 1994 to 1998.
-He is also a member of the ABA's International Law Section.
-Mr. Campbell served as Chair of the International Law Section of the Alabama State Bar from 2000 to 2002.
+Boyd F. Campbell has practiced immigration and nationality law in Montgomery, Alabama, since 1988.
+He is a member of the American Immigration Lawyers Association (AILA).
+He served as Chair of the Immigration Law Committee of the American Bar Association's General Practice / Solo and Small Firm Lawyers Section and was a member of the ABA's Coordinating Committee on Immigration Law from 1994 to 1998.
+Mr. Campbell was Chair of the International Law Section of the Alabama State Bar from 2000 to 2002.
 In August, 2001, he was appointed Alabama's first practicing civil law notary by the Alabama Secretary of State.
-He is listed in The Best Lawyers in America Consumer Guide, published by Woodward/White, Inc. Best Lawyers is a subscription service available on the World Wide Web at www.bestlawyers.com.
+See www.nacln.org.
+He is included in the 2010 edition of The Best Lawyers in America, published by Woodward/White, Inc., in the field of immgration law.
+Best Lawyers is a subscription service available on the World Wide Web at www.bestlawyers.com.
+In 2006 he became General Counsel of the Alabama Center for Foreign Investment, L.L.C.
+(ACFI), a USCIS-approved regional center.
+When USCIS approved an expansion of ACFI's territory in October, 2009, ACFI was re-branded America's Center for Foreign Investment, L.L.C.

 Questions or comments about this article may be directed to: